-17% of American adults say they have poor mental health.
-That’s according to a 2025 poll from the National Alliance on Mental Illness.
-There is one group that is among the least likely to seek therapy.
-But as WNIJ’s Yvonne Boose reports, they’re starting to open up to the idea.
+Seventeen percent of American adults say they have poor mental health.
+That's according to a 2025 poll from the National Alliance on Mental Illness.
+One group remains among the least likely to seek therapy.
+But as WNIJ's Yvonne Boose reports, they're starting to open up to the idea.

 That group is Black men.
 Research shows they're more likely to distrust the healthcare system, have less access to it because of poverty or a lack of health insurance, and hold traditional views of masculinity such as toughness.